 - To support advances in AD intervention, prevention, and treatment through the application of new diagnostic methods at the earliest possible stages (when intervention may be most effective).

 - To continually administer ADNI’s innovative data-access policy, which provides all data without embargo to all scientists in the world.

 New participants were recruited across North America during each phase of the study and agreed to complete a variety of imaging and clinical assessments.
 Participants are followed and reassessed over time to track the pathology of the disease as it progresses.
 Results are then shared by ADNI through the USC Laboratory of Neuro Imaging’s Image and Data Archive (IDA).
-Learn more about each phase of the study in the table below.

 Whole Genome Sequencing Data